mtlynch/mtlynch.io/content/retrospectives/2022/12/index.md

 | Support engineers   | Answering technical support questions                                                      | Writing documentation<br>Writing blog posts<br>Investigating difficult bugs                                |
 | Software developers | Releasing new features<br>Fixing urgent bugs                                               | Refactoring code<br>Improving development experience<br>Creating automated tests<br>Fixing non-urgent bugs |

 Long-term tasks can act as the canary in the coal mine.
-When a team stops making progress on long-term tasks, they're likely approaching their maximum capacity.
+When a team's progress on long-term tasks slows over time, they're likely approaching their maximum capacity.
 At that point, I should find ways to reduce load by decreasing responsibilities or adding capacity by hiring, outsourcing, or purchasing better tools.

 There are two problems with this.
 The first is that the team who's most frequently ignoring their long-term tasks is the founder team, by which I mean me.
 So when I'm overloaded, I won't notice a slowdown on long-term tasks.
 Even if I do, I don't have time to do anything about it.
 I suppose the solution is to be more vigilant about the number of projects I take on so I can leave spare capacity for switching costs.

 The other problem is that the fulfillment team has the least obvious set of long-term tasks.

-With the support engineers, there's a natural virtuous cycle.
-Nobody likes answering the same question over and over, so the sooner they write a support article, the sooner they can stop answering the same question.
+The support engineers, on the other hand, have the clearest balance between short- and long-term work.
+Nobody likes answering the same question over and over, so the sooner the support engineers write a support article, the sooner they can stop answering the same question.
+It's a virtuous cycle.

-With the fulfillment staff, there's not as clear pairing between short- and long-term tasks.
-The fulfillment process isn't the kind of thing you can improve every week.
+Oru manufacturing and fulfillment processes aren't the kind of workflows you can improve every week.
 But as we shift fulfillment and manufacturing to third-party vendors, the fulfillment team's responsibilities will shift to customer support.
 Customer support has a more natural balance between the short-term work of answering support requests and the long-term tasks of refining our internal playbooks for handling common requests.

 ## Getting out of the Ansible hole

 [Ansible](https://github.com/ansible/ansible) is a tool for configuring servers automatically.
 I've been using it for seven years, and it's how I manage all the [virtual machines in my homelab](/building-a-vm-homelab/).

 When I started work on TinyPilot back in 2020, I needed a way to deploy code onto my Raspberry Pi and configure the OS functionality TinyPilot needed.
-Ansible was a good fit since remote system configuration is Ansible's job.
+Ansible was a good fit since remote system configuration is Ansible's bread and butter.

 When I published TinyPilot, the easiest way to let users install it was to just replicate the workflow I used during development.
 I created [a simple install script](https://github.com/tiny-pilot/tinypilot/blob/2a97cf02bd6e032a2fc60846d7d2c60be92c7c74/quick-install) that bootstrapped an Ansible environment and then installed TinyPilot via Ansible.

 At the time, I knew that the more conventional installation would have been to use Debian packages.
 The problem was that I didn't know anything about Debian packages, and they seemed like a lot of work.
 Would I have to set up my own apt repository?
 Do I have to manage repo keys?
 TinyPilot depended on nginx, so how was I supposed to configure nginx from my own package?

 Two and a half years later, the dev team is paying the price for my choice of Ansible.
-As TinyPilot has developed more features, our Ansible configuration has become complex.
+As TinyPilot has developed more features, our Ansible configuration has become painfully complex.
 If the installer was a pure shell script or Debian package, installation would probably take 10-20 seconds.
 Instead, all the overhead from Ansible drives the install and update time to six minutes or more.

 Beyond the impact on the end-user, Ansible has a tendency to swallow up development resources.
 Ansible code is slow to test or debug, especially because we can't replicate a realistic Raspberry Pi device environment in our continuous integration environment.
+We frequently run into minor changes that balloon to a week of dev time due to Ansible.

 In the last few months, the dev team has been exploring how we can port our Ansible code to a Debian package for TinyPilot.
 I'm happy to report that we now have [a foothold](https://github.com/tiny-pilot/tinypilot/tree/437adc28e4a956be13bc994d23d278b4ca7fd31b/debian-pkg).
 We've created a hybrid solution where TinyPilot's Ansible role installs the latest TinyPilot Debian package.
 This makes it easier for us to chip away incrementally at our Ansible code and move it to our Debian package.

 Here are the things I wish I'd known about Debian when I started work on TinyPilot:

 - You can create and distribute standalone Debian packages without running your own apt repository.
-- Creating a simple Debian package takes five minutes if you're following the right tutorial.
+- Creating a simple Debian package takes five minutes if you're following [the right tutorial](https://earthly.dev/blog/creating-and-hosting-your-own-deb-packages-and-apt-repo/).
 - You can [use Docker QEMU](https://github.com/tiny-pilot/janus-debian/blob/e29efc6ee3585cc01a22d1263863ed4f57325080/.circleci/config.yml#L15L63) to build ARM Debian packages from x64 systems.
 - If your code is in a portable language like Python, you can skip QEMU and build an architecture-independent Debian package.
-- If your package needs to configure another package, the typical way to do it is by adding a file to a configuration directory rather than tinkering with another package's existing file.
+- If your package needs to configure another package, the typical way to do it is by adding a file to a configuration directory rather than tinkering with files the other package owns.
-  - For example, a TinyPilot Debian package could configure nginx by adding a file to `/etc/nginx/sites-enabled`.
+  - For example, a TinyPilot Debian package could configure nginx by adding a file to the `/etc/nginx/sites-enabled/` directory.

 The hardest part of learning Debian was finding useful information amid all the noise.
 A lot of the resources basically say, "Just read [the 9,000 page Debian maintainer's guide](https://www.debian.org/doc/manuals/debmake-doc/), but ignore the parts that are out of date."